junxit/us-congress-bills-112/metadata.md

 - 2011-11-29 — Mr. Walberg moved to suspend the rules and pass the bill, as amended.
 - 2011-11-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7908-7909)
 - 2011-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7908-7909)
+- 2011-11-30 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.